getify/You-Dont-Know-JS/types & grammar/ch3.md

 * `String#toUpperCase()` and `String#toLowerCase()`: create a new string that's converted to either uppercase or lowercase
 * `String#trim()`: create a new string that's stripped of any trailing or leading whitespace

 None of the methods modify the string *in place*.
-Modifications (like case coversion or trimming) create a new value from the existing value.
+Modifications (like case conversion or trimming) create a new value from the existing value.

 By virtue of prototype delegation (see the *"this & Object Prototypes"* title in this series), any string value can access these methods: